Past MCTL Programs

 We began the session by sharing some interesting, Muhlenberg-specific data on what our students report related to intellectual engagement.
 To further stimulate discussion, we posted a few brief readings to consider before the event.

-Classroom Surprises: Managing Unexpected, Difficult Moments: Co-sponsored by the Bias Resource and Education Team (BRET), the Faculty Center for Teaching (FCT), and the Intergroup Dialogue program (IGD)
+Classroom Surprises: Managing Unexpected, Difficult Moments: Co-sponsored by the Bias Resource and Education Team (BRET), the Muhlenberg Center for Teaching and Learning (MCTL), and the Intergroup Dialogue program (IGD)

 From bias motivated incidents to exclusionary pedagogical practices, how do we effectively respond in the moment to difficult classroom situations?
 In this session, we used selected prompts and case studies to stimulate discussion about faculty/staff responsibilities, classroom strategies, and appropriate professional responses when challenging interactions occur inside the classroom.